 First, some background knowledge on what can cause an asthma attack.
 Asthma attacks can be triggered by outside elements, pollutants, or by internal body factors.
 More often than not, it is an outside agent that is to blame.
 The most common asthma triggers are listed below.

 - Pollen: During allergy season, pollen is the number one culprit for making you sneeze, causing your nose to run, and/or giving you itchy eyes.
 Allergies and asthma, often times, go hand in hand.
 According to Asthma and Allergy Foundation of America, about 50% of asthma cases are known as allergic-asthma.
 In terms of childhood asthma, more than 80% of children who have asthma also suffer from allergies.
 Therefore, as an asthma-sufferer, it is crucial to minimize your exposure to pollen, which is so tiny it can remain in the air for long periods of time.
-Air purifiers, especially those with HEPA filters, are excellent for cleaning the air of pollen.
+HEPA air purifiers are excellent for cleaning the air of pollen.

 - Dust Mites: These microorganisms' waste products are highly irritating to the lungs, and because of their tiny size. they are easily inhaled.
 These pests make their homes in upholstered furniture and bedding.
 Their waste products are so numerous and lightweight that moving, walking, or cleaning can cause them to become airborne and remain there.
 Allergy bedding, steam cleaners, dehumidifiers, and vacuums will help control dust mites from finding new residences within your home, but an air purifier can ensure you aren't breathing their waste in.
 (For more about dealing with dust mites, see our other articles entitled Dust Mites 101 and Dust Mites and Allergies.)